 A heartwarming story of two army vets who met while in Afganistan and denied their feelings for the sake of not compromising the rest of their deployment.
 Here’s their love story, through their eyes.

-Words by Bella & Lindsey
+Words by Bella and Lindsey

 Denial went a pretty long way until we started running together.
-You shove your personal life down pretty far when you’re overseas, you have to, but when we were running it was so easy to share.
+You shove your personal life down pretty far when you’re overseas, you have to, but when we were running, it was so easy to share.
 I found myself actually letting myself looking at her when we ran, taking in her natural beauty.
 Talking about life back home forced a harsh reality on us – when we left, we would be living hundreds of miles apart.
 We tried to hypothesize how often cross-country best friends actually see each other.
 The fact that it wasn’t enough for either of us posed a problem.

-That meant being very careful in asking yourself “am I acting as a friend, or is this a romantic gesture?”
+That meant being very careful in asking yourself, “am I acting as a friend, or is this a romantic gesture?”
 Our system worked until the very end.
 Emotions are high for everyone when you’re about to leave.
-When the answer was too often, “ahh crap this is hella romantic” we made an agreement to spend less time with each other.
+When the answer was too often, “ahh crap, this is hella romantic,” we agreed to spend less time with each other.
 We could not compromise our professionalism so close to the end.
 As Bella put it so eloquently in an email to me during that time, “We must make adjustments now with forever in mind.
 Yeah, I said it.”
-She was very emotionally detached over there so using a word like forever meant everything to me.
+She was very emotionally detached over there, so using a word like forever meant everything to me.

 Finally, the day came that we were back in the states, learning how to enjoy our lives again.
 We made plans to go hiking together in southern Utah, creating the same intimacy as running together in the desert.
 It had been weeks since we had seen each other.
 I do not know if I will ever be so excited about a single life event ever again.
 If I have not made it clear, we were under a lot of restrictions in Afghanistan.
 Aside from praying together, I had never held her hand.
-When we found each other at the airport we haphazardly dragged our bags along for the sake of holding hands.
+When we found each other at the airport, we haphazardly dragged our bags along for the sake of holding hands.
 During that trip, we started dating, already knowing that we would eventually be married.
-We operate on the decisiveness in just about everything and I wouldn’t change it for the world.
+We operate on decisiveness in just about everything, and I wouldn’t change it for the world.